RPO and RTO: Differences and Considerations

-What Are RTO and RPO?
+What Is the Difference between RTO and RPO?

 - RTO represents the amount of downtime that can be expected before operations, including data and application services, are back online following a disruption.
 RTO may be influenced by many factors, including the level of manual vs. automated recovery processes such as boot ordering of VMs, redirecting network traffic, recovering application stacks consistently, etc.